Derek Nguyen: Career

 Nguyen began his career as a playwright.
 His play Monster was produced at East West Players, Pan Asian Repertory Theatre., and Public Theatre New Work Now, and received an Edgar Award nomination for Best Play by the Mystery Writers of America.
 In 2004, the Sundance Institute encouraged Nguyen to adapt the play into a film.
 Subsequently, Nguyen wrote the screenplay and participated in the 2004 Sundance Screenwriters Lab.

 In 2007, Nguyen collaborated with theater artist Soomi Kim on Lee/gendary, a multidisciplinary theater piece about the life and death of Bruce Lee.
 It received three 2009 New York Innovative Theatre Awards, including Best Production of a Play for its run at the HERE Arts Center in New York City.

 Nguyen’s 2011 short film, The Potential Wives of Norman Mao, starred Ed Lin, Tina Chen, Cindy Cheung, Ron Nakahara, and was narrated by George Takei.
 It screened at the Cannes Film Festival Short Film Corner, LA Shorts Fest, and the Asian American International Film Festival, among others.

 In 2015, Nguyen wrote and directed The Housemaid (Cô Hầu Gái in Vietnamese), a gothic romance horror film set in 1953 Vietnam during the First Indochina War.
 It tells the story of an orphaned country girl who falls in love with the French landowner at a haunted rubber plantation.
 Produced by HKFilm Vietnam, CJ E&M Film Division, and Timothy Linh Bui, the film has been released in 19 territories around the world and is the third-highest-grossing horror movie in Vietnam.
 It had its North American premiere at the 2017 Los Angeles Film Festival.

 In 2019, Nguyen co-founded the production company The Population with producers Mynette Louie and Mollye Asher.
-The company "...focuses on producing feature films by or about women, people of color, LGBTQIA+, and other underrepresented groups."